 - The number of applies that resulted from texting in the respective keyword.
 Depending on your Duplicate Handling settings, a job seeker can apply more than once and therefore is not representative of unique individuals.

 - It is possible number can be higher than your Unique Inquiries if you have a time filter selected where the applicant texted a keyword outside the filtered time but applied on a later date that falls within the time you're filtering by.

-Clicking on this number will take you to Master Applicant View where you can see those specific applicants and their profiles.
+Clicking on this number will take you to Universal Applicant View where you can see those specific applicants and their profiles.